What is Summit Academy?

 We provide opportunities for families to engage and actively participate in their student’s educational journey.

-We introduce and use new technology as part of the instructional process.
+We use technology as part of the instructional process.

-We provide multi-sensory based instruction to engage the brain and sensory systems for better retention of information and learning.
+We use multi-sensory methods to engage the brain and sensory systems for better learning retention.

-We provide hands-on, experiential instruction in order to develop critical thinking and problem solving skills.
+We provide hands-on, experiential instruction to develop critical thinking and problem solving skills.

 History